DeihKim/Leetcode/README.md

 ## 🎯 The Goal

 Solve a little every day.
 Learn a little every day.
 Improve a little every day.
-Thatâs the mission.
+That's the mission.

 ---

-> *"Success is the sum of small efforts, repeated day in and day out."* â Robert Collier
+> *"Success is the sum of small efforts, repeated day in and day out."* - Robert Collier

 ---

-â¨ *If you're reading this and thinking about starting, this is your sign.*
+✨ *If you're reading this and thinking about starting, this is your sign.*
-Letâs grow together.
+Let's grow together.

 <!---LeetCode Topics Start-->
 # LeetCode Topics